-Some users of Microsoft Word may be unwilling or unable to receive .odt files.
-(Their employer may not allow them to install the plug-in.)
-In this case, you can save a document as a Microsoft Word file.
+If you need to exchange files with users of Microsoft Word who are unwilling or unable to receive .odt files, you can save a document as a Microsoft Word file.

-- 1) Important-First save your document in the file format used by OOo Writer (.odt).
-If you do not, any changes you made since the last time you saved will appear only in the Microsoft Word version of the document. - 2) Then choose File > Save As.
+- 1) Important-First save your document in the file format used by Writer (.odt).
+If you do not, any changes you made since the last time you saved will appear only in the Microsoft Word version of the document. - Then choose File > Save As.
 On the Save As dialog, in the File type (or Save as type) drop-down menu, select the type of Word format you need.
 Click Save.